-Like most seeds and nuts, cashews are packed with calories and good fat (though significantly less fat than many other seeds or nuts) - 100 g of nuts provide 533 calories.
+Like most seeds & nuts, cashews are packed with calories & good fat (though significantly less fat than many other seeds or nuts) - 100 g of nuts provide 533 calories.
 Good for the heart, they are packed with monosaturated-fatty acids that fight off ‘bad’ cholesterol while promoting the ‘good’.
-Extremely nutrient dense, they are also full of dietary fiber, vitamins, minerals, and other disease fighting agents.
+Extremely nutrient dense, they are also full of dietary fiber, vitamins, minerals, & other disease-fighting agents.

-Cashews are also a great source of minerals such as magnesium, potassium, copper, iron, zinc, manganese, and selenium.
+Cashews are also a great source of minerals such as magnesium, potassium, copper, iron, zinc, manganese, & selenium.

-Magnesium helps regulate a diverse range of biochemical reactions in the body including: energy production, structural development of the bones, it’s an antioxidant, transports calcium and potassium.
-It also aids in the regulation nerve impulses, muscle contraction, and the maintenance of normal heart rhythms.
+Magnesium helps regulate a diverse range of biochemical reactions in the body including energy production, structural development of the bones, it’s an antioxidant, transports calcium & potassium.
+It also aids in the regulation of nerve impulses, muscle contraction, & the maintenance of normal heart rhythms.

 Potassium can be found in most food, particularly leafy greens.
-Like magnesium, calcium, and chloride, it is an electrolyte, promoting electrical charges throughout the body.
-It’s an essential mineral in the maintenance of proper blood levels and the maintenance of healthy heart and nerve function.
+Like magnesium, calcium, & chloride, it is an electrolyte, promoting electrical charges throughout the body.
+It’s an essential mineral in the maintenance of proper blood levels and the maintenance of healthy heart & nerve function.

 In other words, this little fruit-nut is super good for you!
-Sweet and savory, crunchy and creamy, it’s incredibly diverse and is only limited by your imagination.
+Sweet & savory, crunchy & creamy, it’s incredibly diverse & is only limited by your imagination.